Miss Universe 1953: Background

 Miss Universe 1953 and her court (from left to right): Ana Bertha Lepe, Myrna Hansen, Kinuko Ito, and Maxine Morgan.

 Selection of participants

-Twenty-six contestants from countries and territories were selected to compete in the pageant.
+Contestants from twenty-six countries and territories were selected to compete in the pageant.
 One contestant was selected after another national pageant was held to replace the original dethroned winner.

 Replacements

 After Miss France 1953, Sylviane Carpentier chose not to participate in any international pageant in order to marry, two separate competitions were held to determine the candidates of France to Miss Universe and Miss World.
 The Miss Cinema 1953 contest which was responsible for sending the candidate of France to Miss Universe was won by Christiane Martel.

 Debuts and withdrawals

 The 1953 edition saw the debuts of Austria and Switzerland, and the withdrawals of Chile, Cuba, Great Britain, Hong Kong, India, and Israel after their respective organizations failed to hold a national competition or designate a contestant.
 Singapore was also set to compete in this edition.
 However, the Miss Singapore contest was postponed to next year due to lack of time and preparation.